Immediate methods of payment 003-10030000

 Electronic Benefit Transfer (EBT) card

-An EBT card allows an immediate payment to be paid to the customer electronically via the use of an Automatic Teller Machine (ATM) card.
-Payments via an EBT card must be made in multiples of $20 and $50, and are limited to:
+An EBT card allows an immediate payment to be paid to the customer electronically via a digital or physical card.

 Authentication